 But, the only thing about bacon that might make a difference in terms of your health is whether your bacon cured or uncured.

-Bacon is high in sodium, high in total fat and saturated fat, and the serving sizes are so small that there’s very little nutritional benefit.
-And if you aren’t eating small servings you’re getting even more sodium and fat.
+Bacon is typically high in sodium, total fat, and saturated fat.
+And if you aren’t eating small servings, you’re getting even more sodium and fat.

 Cured bacon technically means any form of preserved bacon.
-And since all bacon is preserved with either smoke or salt, there is no such thing as uncured bacon.
-But, that fact hasn’t stopped marketers from seizing on the terms cured and uncured.
+Since all bacon is preserved with either smoke or salt, there is no such thing as uncured bacon.
+But that fact hasn’t stopped marketers from seizing on the terms “cured” and “uncured.”

 There are two methods of curing: pumping and dry-curing.
-The concentration of nitrites cannot exceed 200 parts per million (ppm) in dry-cured bacon, and 120 ppm in pumped bacon, according to the Food Safety and Inspection Service (FSIS).
+The concentration of nitrites can’t exceed 200 parts per million (ppm) in dry-cured bacon and 120 ppm in pumped bacon, according to the Food Safety and Inspection Service (FSIS).

-Uncured bacon has to be labeled, “Uncured bacon.
+Uncured bacon has to be labeled “Uncured bacon.
 No nitrates or nitrites added.”
-However, that doesn’t mean there still aren’t nitrites.
+However, that doesn’t mean it doesn’t have nitrites from naturally occurring sources.

 Along with making bacon pink, nitrites maintain bacon’s flavor, prevent off odors, and delay the growth of the bacteria that cause botulism.

-This is because vegetables also tend to contain a lot of vitamin C. In the highly acid environment of your stomach, nitrites can be converted to nitrosamines, a deadly carcinogen.
+This is because vegetables also tend to contain a lot of vitamin C, among many other healthy vitamins, minerals, and antioxidants.
+In the highly acid environment of your stomach, nitrites can be converted to nitrosamines, a deadly carcinogen.
 However, vitamin C appears to prevent this conversion.

 Since the vegetables that contain nitrites also have high levels of vitamin C, eating them sidesteps the risks involved in eating lots of high-nitrite foods that don’t contain vitamin C.

-Enjoy it in very moderate portions, and keep your diet filled with healthy vegetables, fruits, and whole grains.
+Enjoy bacon in very moderate portions, and keep your diet filled with healthy vegetables, fruits, and whole grains.